benrayfield/occamsfuncer/README.md

 === VARARG LAMBDAS ===

-UPDATE: always 15 params, 7 of which are any lambda of 1-7 params, and if you want more params you derive a function that adds them to a linkedlist and when the linkedlist gets big enough uses it, or just use a linkedlist directly.
+UPDATE: always 15 params.
+7 of the 16 opcodes are any lambda of 1-7 params, and if you want more params you derive a function that adds them to a linkedlist and when the linkedlist gets big enough uses it, or just use a linkedlist directly.

 OLD...